n349ca/Netreo/Python Scripts/README.md

         2. Use the correct template (CSV File) for either On Prem or Saas based addDevicesImport(On Prem).csv addDevicesImport(SaaS).csv
-        3. Fill in all appropriate data
+        3. Fill in all appropriate data (make sure you have the required fields populated)
         4. Delete the header (Row 1) & sample data if you left it there
         5. Save as a CSV file
-        6. CSV file location expected to be c:\Temp\testFile.csv
+        6. CSV file location expected to be c:\Temp\testFile.csv (change as appropriate)

-    Top line (row 1) is the header row
-    Row 2 is sample data - delete this and add your own Run the Python program called --- addDeviceImportCSV.py
+    Top line of CSV files (row 1) is the header row Row 2 is sample data - delete this and add your own Run the Python program called --- addDeviceImportCSV.py